Moba people: Yendu tchitcheri

-The household shrine is know as Bawoong.
+The household shrine is known as Bawoong.
 These figures can be found around Bimoba compounds.
 These shrines are put against exterior walls, lying on the ground, or placed near a sacrificial area that is marked by a circle of stones and pots.
 The bawoong shrine is believed to promote family health, and prosperity, ensure the fertility of livestock, and secure a harvest every year.

 The accompanying figures, bawoong tchitcheri, generally represent recent ancestors including parents and grandparents of the family.
 Their creation and placement are directed by diviners, who prescribe them to address family concerns such as infertility or animals who are suffering from disease.
 The diviner also identifies which ancestral spirit the figure represents, as this spirit serves as an intermediary between the family and God.